You might also find these links helpful...

 Are there repercussions if I make a complaint?

 Harming or disadvantaging someone because they raise an issue or make a complaint is victimisation.
-It's taken very seriously at UNSW and the complaints procedures and can be grounds for staff or student disciplinary action.
-If you do make a complaint and believe you're being victimised because of it, tell the SIU immediately.
+It's taken very seriously at UNSW and the complaints policy and procedure and can be grounds for staff or student disciplinary action.
+If you do make a complaint and believe you're being victimised because of it, tell the CIO immediately.

 Dos and don'ts of making complaints: